Tate leads Arizona past Colorado 35-30

 Tate completed 31 of 41 passes and only ran four times, including a 7-yard scamper on third-and-6 from midfield in the closing minutes that allowed Arizona (4-1, 2-0) to run out the clock and leave Folsom Field as the Pac-12 South’s last unbeaten team.

-In a game that featured 10 lead changes, the Buffaloes (3-2, 1-1) sorely missed star receiver Laviska Shenault (abdominal), CB Chris Miller (knee) and DE Mustafa Johnson (ankle), all of whom sat out.
-Several more Buffs were injured Saturday, including safety Mikial Onu (torso), receiver K.D.
+The Buffaloes (3-2, 1-1) sorely missed star receiver Laviska Shenault (core muscle), CB Chris Miller (knee) and DE Mustafa Johnson (ankle), all of whom sat out and were joined on the sideline Saturday by safety Mikial Onu (torso), receiver K.D.
 Nixon (unspecified), and nose tackle Jalen Sami (knee).
-Onu had a first-half interception and Nixon a first-half touchdown throw.

 “Next man up is not a cliche, it’s what’s required,” Colorado coach Mel Tucker said.
-“There’s really no excuse and no explanation” for the Buffs’ breakdowns with so many backups filling the field.
+“There’s really no excuse and no explanation” for the Buffs’ breakdowns with so many backups filling the field, he insisted.

 The Wildcats weren’t whistled for a penalty until the final play of the third quarter — offside — during the Buffalos’ longest drive of the day, a 14-play marathon that stalled with Colorado failing to score on three plays from inside the Arizona 5.